bamoe/bamoe-maven/archetypes/tests/test-quarkus-decision-service/README.md

-# ${projectDescription}
+# Kogito Decision Service
-This module contains an example `BAMOE Classic Decision Service`, using the class implementation model vs using Kogito and packaged as a micro-service JAR.
+This module contains an example `BAMOE (Kogito) Decision Service`, using the using Kogito and packaged as a micro-service JAR.

 # How To Build
 Once you have configured your local development environment, you need to perform a Maven `build` of the repository.
 This repository is built using `mvn clean install` by either the CI/CD pipeline or on a local developer workstation.
 If deploying artifacts to an enterprise Maven repository, please use `mvn clean deploy`, which requires configuration of the `distributionManagement` section of your project's parent pom.xml.
 This project is also configured to generate container images automatically by utilizing the `docker` or `openshift` profiles, as in the following examples: